mvolkmann/node-rest-demo/README.md

 * bcrypt - for creating an encrypted hash from a password and comparing a password to a hash
-* body-parser - for parsing HTTP request bodies when Content-Type is 'application/json'
+* body-parser - for parsing HTTP request bodies
+  (ex. parsing to JavaScript objects when the `Content-Type` header is `application/json`)
-* connect-roles - for authorization
+* connect-roles - for user authorization to perform specific actions
 * cors - for cross-origin resource sharing with web UI servers
 * express - for implementing server for REST services
 * express-healthcheck - for reporting Express server uptime
-* express-session - for maintaining session data (just user login)
+* express-session - for maintaining session data (such as user logins)
 * morgan - for Express server request logging
 * nodemailer - for sending email
-* passport - for authenication
+* passport - for user authenication
 * passport-local - for custom authentication strategy
-* pm2 - for running multiple server instances and providing load balancing
+* pm2 - for running multiple server instances on the same machine and providing load balancing
 * postgresql-easy - for querying and updating PostgreSQL databases

 ## Developer Dependencies